statiagov/gesmew/guides/content/api/checkouts.md

 ## Introduction

-The checkout API functionality can be used to advance an existing order's state.
+The checkout API functionality can be used to advance an existing inspection's state.
-Sending a `PUT` request to `/api/checkouts/:number` will advance an order's state or, failing that, report any errors.
+Sending a `PUT` request to `/api/checkouts/:number` will advance an inspection's state or, failing that, report any errors.

-The following sections will walk through creating a new order and advancing an order from its `cart` state to its `complete` state.
+The following sections will walk through creating a new inspection and advancing an inspection from its `cart` state to its `complete` state.

-## Creating a blank order
+## Creating a blank inspection

-To create a new, empty order, make this request:
+To create a new, empty inspection, make this request:

-    POST /api/orders.json
+    POST /api/inspections.json

 ### Response